JasonL663/CxFSM/README.md

-# CxFSM - Constexpr Finite State Machines
+# CxFSM - Compile-Time Expressed Finite State Machines

-This C++17 library allows finite state machines to be constructed and instantiated at compile time.
+This C++17 library allows finite state machines to be constructed at compile-time.

 # Motivation